10XGenomics/enclone/.github/ISSUE_TEMPLATE/bug_report.md

 **enclone version (please tell us what version you're using):**
 What is your output from `enclone --version`?

+**rustc, cargo, and other relevant versions:**
+If you're building `enclone` from source and hit a snag, it helps for us to know what tools you're using to build.
+The following commands can help you to fill in and provide this information:

+- `rustc --version`
+- `cargo --version`
+- `rustup --version`

 **Additional context**
 Add any other context about the problem here.
 Please share any data you can so we can better assist you!
 Please also note that we may not be